imkarmadev/cquver/README.md

 ✅ Workflow validation system implemented and tested
-✅ Version utility functions added for semantic versioning support ✅ Enhanced CLI help text with emojis and better formatting
+✅ Version utility functions added for semantic versioning support ✅ Enhanced CLI help text with emojis and better formatting ✅ Added version command for easy version checking

+### New CLI Features

+- **Version Command**: Use `cquver --version` or `cquver -v` to check the current version
+- **Enhanced Help**: Improved help text with better organization and visual clarity
+- **User-Friendly Interface**: Emoji icons and clear sections for better usability

 ### New Utility Functions